discordconsole-team/DiscordConsole/README.md

 Please keep in mind however, this will let invalid tokens fail silently.
 There will also be stuff like `--nowebsocket` and similar, to speedup startup time even more.

+Because of the startup time fixes, support for LUA, API and selfbot *might* be dropped.
+Instead, you would be expected to run commands by starting a new process.
+We might even add official scripts to do these things.

 User tokens are will now be the default, instead of bots.
 You can still specify `user ` before though, it won't break.

 ### Requirements